Arsha Vidya

 A Vision That Cannot Be Bettered

-This is the only knowledge which qualifies to be called knowledge — because it cannot be falsified, it cannot be improved upon, it cannot be amended.
-Everyone must acquire this knowledge because there is no choice in becoming the whole.
+This is the knowledge that truly qualifies to be called knowledge, because it cannot be falsified, improved upon, or amended.
+Everyone must gain this knowledge because there is no real choice in becoming the Whole.
+You are already the Whole.
+The only choice is whether you choose to know it or remain ignorant of it.

 Explore the Teaching

-The books and recordings published by AVR&PT carry this vision in Swamiji's own words — carefully preserved and made accessible to all.
+The books and recordings published by AVR&PT carry this vision in Pujya Swami Dayananda Saraswati’s own words — carefully preserved, faithfully edited, and made accessible to all sincere seekers.

 Browse our publications · avrpt.com